-Evan Cox represents technology companies in complex patent and copyright licensing and advisory matters, combining intellectual property advice and transactional capabilities with twenty five years of antitrust counseling experience.
-He has worked extensively with European and Asian as well as US clients and counterparties out of Covington’s Washington, DC, London, and San Francisco offices.
+Evan Cox represents technology companies in complex patent and copyright licensing transactions, due diligence and advisory matters, combining practical, result-oriented intellectual property advice and transactional capabilities with twenty-five years of antitrust counseling experience.
+He has strong international experience bridging differing business cultures and legal systems, having worked extensively with European and Asian as well as U.S. clients, counterparties and local counsel out of Covington’s Washington, DC, London, and San Francisco offices.

 Mr. Cox has broad industry experience in the IT and life sciences sectors.
 He has advised clients on the structuring and negotiation of patent licensing and cross-licensing agreements, copyright and content licensing agreements, electronic and physical distribution arrangements, outsourcing agreements, and research and development, production and marketing joint ventures.
 He has helped clients successfully negotiate IP and licensing due diligence and integration in complex major transactions such as Microsoft’s acquisitions of Skype and Nokia’s mobile phone business.
 He has provided practical guidance to small technology startups to close numerous favorable licensing agreements with much larger business partners.
 He has provided clients with counseling on open source licensing and compliance issues, including associated patent implied license and exhaustion issues.
 And he has worked with local counsel in over 50 countries to help integrate and harmonize legal advice for clients in cross border and regional/global survey matters.